 A sticky element is relative to the document flow until a defined scroll position is reached.
 At that point, it switches to the behavior of a fixed element within its direct parent.
-Once the sticky element hits the bottom of its parent, it will not continue to scroll.
+Once the sticky element hits the bottom of its parent, it will stop scrolling.

 You must specify at least one position value for the top, bottom, left, or right side for sticky positioning to work.
-Also, position sticky may not work correctly if any parent element has a set height or overflow set to hidden, scroll, or auto.
+Position sticky may not work correctly if any parent element has a set height or overflow set to hidden, scroll, or auto.

 For relative, absolute, fixed, and sticky position properties, you have the following controls in the Style panel:

 For elements with absolute and fixed positions, you’ll see presets that allow you to position the element relative to the element indicated in the relativity indicator.

 You can choose any of the following preset positions:

 The manual controls allow you to override the presets or default to the auto value for the top, bottom, left, and right side.
 You can change the value for each side either by dragging the control or clicking it and choosing a preset value or entering a custom value.